 Tailor your message to different stakeholders

-Engaging in this kind of messaging also helps force you to consider your ideas from different perspectives, which can help shape not only the message but the ideas themselves.
+This also helps force you to consider your ideas from different perspectives, which can help shape not only the message but the ideas themselves.
+For executive teams, you may want to focus on how the idea affects the big picture, while front-line team members may be more interested in how it affects day-to-day operations.

 3. Make it collaborative: Engage your stakeholders